opendatahub-io/ai-edge/pipelines/README.md

 ### Quay Repository and Robot Permissions

-- Create a repository, add a robot account to push images and set write Permissions for the robot on the repository.
+- In your Quay namespace, create repository `tensorflow-housing`, add a robot account to push images and set write Permissions for the robot on the repository.
 - Download `build-secret.yml`
 - Apply build-secret.
 E.g.: